Tornadoes of 1994: June 25–27

+June 30 (Philippines)

+An FU tornado struck four villages near Cagayan de Oro.
+It picked up water as it crossed nearby rivers and dumped as much as two meters on tha villages where it swept several houses away.
+More than 3,800 people were evacuated, 8 people were killed, and three others were rendered missing.
+Among those killed, some were found more than 70 km (43.5 mi) away from where the tornado struck.

 July

-155 tornadoes were confirmed in July.
+There were 155 tornadoes were confirmed in the United States in July.

 July 5

 An F4 tornado struck Maribel, Wisconsin.
-Fortunately, no fatalities were reported.
+No fatalities were reported.

 July 10 (Canada)

 An F4 tornado struck areas south of Birtle, Manitoba, damaging several farmsteads and injuring two.
 It was on the ground for 29.2 km (18.1 mi).

 July 27

 An F3 tornado killed three people in Limerick, Pennsylvania.

 August

-120 tornadoes were confirmed in August.
+There were 120 tornadoes confirmed in the United States in August.

 August 4 (Canada)

 An F3 struck the Aylmer, Quebec area just outside Ottawa.
 Several homes were destroyed and hundreds others were damaged, extensively.
 A total of 15 people were injured and damage was estimated at $15 million.
 It was the first F3 in the Canadian province of Quebec since the Maskinonge/Pierreville area tornado of August 27, 1991.

+August 16

+A tornado outbreak associated with Tropical Storm Beryl produced 23 tornadoes in South Carolina, including three F3 tornadoes.

 August 27

 A deadly outbreak produced 12 tornadoes, including two F3 tornadoes that resulted in four fatalities in Wisconsin.
 The outbreak also produced a violent F4 tornado in Turtle Mountain, Manitoba.